va loans for michigan veterans

 • Surviving Spouses: Of veterans who died in service or from service-connected disabilities

-While the VA doesn't set a minimum credit score, most lenders require a credit score of 620 or higher for VA loan approval.
-Veterans with credit scores between 580-620 may still qualify with compensating factors such as:
+While the VA doesn't set a minimum credit score, most Michigan VA loan lenders require a credit score of 620 or higher for VA loan approval.
+Michigan veterans with credit scores between 580–620 may still qualify with compensating factors such as:

 • Strong employment history and stable income